 Boston Scientific Mesh Lawsuits

-According to the company’s February 2019 financial filings, there are currently more than 53,000 lawsuits in federal and state courts against Boston Scientific due to its synthetic mesh implants.
-While Boston Scientific has settled some of the lawsuits against it – such as a $119 million settlement in 2015 that resolved approximately 3,000 claims – there are still thousands of outstanding cases pending against the company.
+According to the company's February 2019 financial filings, there are currently more than 53,000 lawsuits in federal and state courts against Boston Scientific due to its synthetic mesh implants.
+Boston Scientific has settled some of the lawsuits against it.
+In 2015 the company paid a $119 million settlement to resolve approximately 3,000 claims.
+However, there are still thousands of outstanding cases pending against the company.

 C. R. Bard Mesh Lawsuits

-As of February 2019, C. R. Bard had more than 1,098 outstanding pelvic mesh lawsuits still pending in federal court.
+As of September 2019, C. R. Bard had more than 190 outstanding pelvic mesh lawsuits pending in federal court.
 The company has paid more than $200 million in vaginal mesh settlements to date related to its Avaulta brand and other products.

 Foreign Mesh Lawsuits

-In the United Kingdom, transvaginal mesh manufacturers and the National Health Service (NHS) are being sued by more than 800 women, but regulators have recently taken steps to limit the use of these implants.
+In the United Kingdom, transvaginal mesh manufacturers and the National Health Service are being sued by more than 800 women.
+But, regulators have recently taken steps to limit the use of these implants.
 The NHS announced in July 2018 that it would suspend use of any type of mesh implant for the treatment of pelvic organ prolapse or stress urinary incontinence.

-If other devices are any indication, the U.S. FDA will be slow to follow, that is if they ban mesh devices for pelvic organ prolapse or SUI at all.
-In the meantime, thousands more class action and civil lawsuits are in progress or expected to be filed around the world, with the global cost of transvaginal mesh legal action already reaching billions of dollars.
+If other devices are any indication, the U.S. FDA will be slow to follow its international counterparts with restrictions or bans.
+Thousands more class action and civil lawsuits are in progress or are expected to be filed around the world.
+The global cost of transvaginal mesh legal action is expected to reach billions of dollars.

 Federal Pelvic Mesh Lawsuit MDLs